EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Current health bars are attached to the main characters and not part of an ingame HUD attached to the screen.
 * Maybe changing small things like how when a Falling Platform disappears or when pushing a Pushable object the Player and Companion have small/subtle physics differences that just look weird.
 * I guess Comp4's swimming could be slightly better thought right now it doesn't bother me that much.
 It's okay at least.
-* The Player's AnimatedSprite scene is unable to play the "Pushing" animation when pushing the PushableCopy object.
+* The Player's AnimatedSprite scene is unable to play the "Pushing" animation when pushing the PushableCopy object; Might be related to how colliding works and how the "Running" animation is used in code.
-* The Player's new "Hurt" animation from AnimatedSprite is also messy.
+* The Player's new "Hurt" animation from AnimatedSprite is also messy; One issue i noticed is how the Enemy can still hurt the Player because it takes a while for the "playerhurt" animation to actually play.

 # Current controls/Inputs:
 This is an area that needs to be improved: